BrookeZK/Bingo/README.md

 * Comfortably use this app on my phone

 ## Technologies
-We plan non using:
+We plan on using:
 * React
-* Firebase
+* Firebase NoSQL database
+* Friebase Authentication
 * Webpack